 Túrós Csusza is basically a cheesy pasta meal with bacon.
 It’s a cheap and cheerful food in Hungary, normally made with roughly torn flat egg pasta.
 The sauce is made from cottage cheese, often mixed together with sour cream to give it a velvety smooth texture.
 Crispy fatty bacon chunks are mixed in too.

-The very fact that it’s so simple makes Túrós Csusza a great meal to adapt, so you might come across a few different variations.
+The very fact that it’s so simple makes Túrós Csusza a great Hungarian dish to adapt, so you might come across a few different variations.
 One variation is a sweet version called Túrós Tészta – bacon is swapped out and powdered sugar is added to the cottage cheese and cream.
 You might also see it made with different types of pasta too.

 Another of the traditional Hungarian foods that can be incorporated into sweet or savory dishes is Túrógombóc, which are Hungary’s beloved dumplings.
 They’re cooked from túró cheese, semolina, and eggs, molded into balls, bread-crumbed, and then fried.
 They can be served as part of the main course, or dished up for dessert along with fruit, powdered sugar, and sour cream.